LenaAshqar/assignment-4/docs/technical-report.md

 - Contact form: simple form with input and textarea; on submit, validation runs and then displays “Thank you for reaching out!” message
 - Theme toggle: CSS variables + body class switching.
 - Project filter: Simple stateful filtering integrated into Projects component.
+- Performance testing: Used Lighthouse to test how performance varies with each edit.
 - AI use: Codex generated initial layout grid + improved color theme handling.

+---

 ## 🧪 5.
 Testing & Validation